lsymds/Filesystem/docs/basic-usage.md

 ### Configuring via dependency injection

 > [!TIP]
-> All services within Baseline.Filesystem are registered as singletons.
+> All services within LSymds.Filesystem are registered as singletons.

-Given an `IServiceCollection` that can be modified (in your `Startup.cs` file for example), call the `UseBaselineFilesystem` method on the service collection.
+Given an `IServiceCollection` that can be modified (in your `Startup.cs` file for example), call the `UseFilesystem` method on the service collection.

 This method accepts a delegate with either a single parameter which is a builder object or two parameters where the first is an `IServiceProvider` instance used to resolve additional service and the second is a